 Kangaroo Island project – South Australia

-Lithium Australia NL (‘LIT’) holds a granted exploration licence (‘EL’) and two exploration licence applications (‘ELA’) on Kangaroo Island (see Figure 1).
-The Dudley and Vivonne projects are the result of LIT’s strategy to continue its Australia-wide search for strong domestic lithium holdings to add to its portfolio of projects.
+Lithium Australia NL (‘LIT’) holds two granted exploration licences (‘EL’) on Kangaroo Island (see Figure 1).
+The Dudley project is the result of LIT’s strategy to continue its Australia-wide search for strong domestic lithium holdings to add to its portfolio of projects.

 At Dudley, the focus is the pegmatite intrusives into the Tapanappa Formation.
 The pegmatites form dykes and sills of predominately feldspar-quartz-muscovite, with varying amounts of topaz, tourmaline, graphite, citrine, and apatite.
 They are extensive, with up to a 5 km strike length presenting as discontinuous, partially buried exposures.
 Although there is mention of lepidolite in a report by the Geological Survey of South Australia, there has been no modern exploration for lithium minerals in the area.

-The applications contain the Dudley Mine, which operated during the early 1900s and 1980s.
+The exploration licences contain the Dudley Mine, which operated during the early 1900s and 1980s.
 Gem tourmaline, ceramic-grade feldspar, silica, and kaolin for brickmaking were mined.

 - Pegmatites cover greater than 5 km strike, with individual dykes up to 80 m thick.